How to carry out a groundwater risk assessment as part of an application for an environmental permit.

-- the site setting is sensitive – eg on permeable strata such as Principal or Secondary A Aquifers, within an SPZ or close to sensitive surface water bodies
+- the site setting is sensitive – for example on permeable strata such as Principal or Secondary A Aquifers, within an SPZ or close to sensitive surface water bodies

-- the uncertainty in aspects of the source, pathway and receptor terms can’t be overcome using conservative assumptions, because those assumptions lead to an unsatisfactory outcome in terms of risks to groundwater
+- the uncertainty in aspects of the source, pathway and receptor terms cannot be overcome using conservative assumptions, because those assumptions lead to an unsatisfactory outcome in terms of risks to groundwater

 Where cause for concern is clearly demonstrated at an early stage it may be necessary to introduce risk management action directly rather than spend more time on higher tiers of risk assessment.